 It is more important for the animals in our community to be spayed, neutered, vaccinated, and healthy than it is to turn a profit.
 However, donations are always welcome.
-We have two skilled veterinarians who provide a variety of services such as spaying and neutering, vaccinations, and dental cleanings.
+We have three skilled veterinarians who provide a variety of services such as spaying and neutering, vaccinations, and dental cleanings.
 If your pet already spayed/neutered, our services are free of charge.
 If it isn’t, our services will be free of charge after you allow us to sterilize your animal.
 Our clinic serves to ensure better care for the animals in our community.
-Due to our veterinarians' busy schedules, we ask that you always book an appointment.
+Our clinic is open for walk in cases but due to our veterinarians’ busy schedules, we ask that you always book an appointment for spay and neuter surgery.

 We rely entirely on donations and sponsorships to help the sick, neglected, and abused dogs in our care.
 All of thr dogs we rescue are medicated, vaccinated, and sterilized.
 We also rehabilitate, socialize, and attempt to rehome the dogs in our care as well.
 But we can’t do it alone.